 Types of Car Racks

-The first and most basic type is called the Trunk-mount because it fits on trunks or hatchbacks.
+The Trunk-mount because it fits on trunks or hatchbacks.
 Consisting of movable locking arms and hooking straps, trunk racks can be adjusted to fit many vehicles, these racks accept 1 to 3 bicycles, and fold for flat storage when not in use.

 The most visibly striking and versatile type of rack is the Roof-mount.
 Add one of these to your vehicle and you proclaim to the world, “I am an outdoor enthusiast!”

 Consisting of two crossbars attached to the roof via specially designed towers,

 - these racks can be outfitted to carry bikes, skis, snowboards, canoes, even cargo boxes, securely and safely.

 - By stowing your bikes and sports gear on the roof, the full functionality of your vehicle is retained.

 Besides these standard racks, there are also models that fit inside the beds of pick-ups and even some that fit onto rear-mounted spare tires, which goes to show that pretty much whatever type of vehicle you drive, we can help you find a great way to carry your bikes.